FewBodyToolkit.jl: a Julia package for solving quantum few-body problems: Examples

 We can also calculate the wave functions and compare to the exact results which are again provided by the package Antique.jl.
-For that we use the additional argument \verb|wf_bool=1| to output the eigenvectors which contain the amplitudes of the Gaussian basis functions.
+For that we use the additional optional argument \verb|return_wavefunctions|\verb|=|\verb|true| to output the eigenvectors which contain the amplitudes of the Gaussian basis functions.
 The function \verb|wavefun_arr| then provides an array containing the values of the wave function in position space, evaluated at the grid points defined by \verb|r_arr|.